 After breakfast we leave Rajasthan behind and return to the nation’s capital, New Delhi, for a one-night stay before our journey into the Himalayas.

 This morning we take the express train from Delhi to Kalka in ‘chair-class’ carriages with air-conditioning and large windows.
 We transfer at Kalka to the narrow-gauge ‘toy train’, which although does not have the same creature comforts, offers increasingly stunning views as it crosses 800 bridges and goes through 100 tunnels along the 100km-route to the small station in Shimla.
-After a busy day of travelling, we will check into the luxurious Oberoi Cecil hotel for three nights.
+After a busy day of travelling, we will check into the luxurious five-star Oberoi Cecil hotel for three nights.

 Shimla’s colonial past is the main theme of our exploration today as we encounter the Viceregal Lodge and its stunning botanical gardens.
 Certain parts of the building are open to visitors and give a tantalising glimpse into the life of the Viceroy and his staff, who resided here for six months of the year.